ciarandarby/Automation-Station/README.md

     </details>

 * **[HTML File Difference Generator](./HTML%20File%20Difference%20Generator/)**: A simple Python utility to visually compare HTML files in two different folders, perfect for tracking changes.

+## Currently Working On

+* ** Interactive Translation Interface using LLM Integration with Custom Context Modeling**
+    Status: **Not Started**
+* ** A new Translation Memory hosting and fetching Architecture using Bianery Trees instead of traditional table/TMX with FastAPI enabled for rapid retreival**
+    Status: **25%**
+* ** iOS & MacOS Apps (exteding to Linux) to run local open-source LLMs, accessing them from anywhere**
+    Status: **60%**
+* ** A new and fully equipped Translation Management System focused on modern frameworks like React and FastAPI, designed with Shadcn components, easy AI integrations supporting API for Gemini, OpenAI, Claude, and DeepSeek**
+  * I will not be sharing the full source code for this as it will be a private project.
+However, I will open-source parts of the backend.
+  * This will compete with old, clunky services we deal with today, focusing on UX, cost saving, and a DLC plug-in and play system (no need to buy extras for integrating external systems)
+  * Think of it like if Notion were a Translation Management System
+    Status: **70%**